Take part in the liberal arts tradition while critically examining it. Explore the meaning of the liberal arts from its origins to the present.

 This Pathway, by exploring the meaning of the liberal arts from its historical origins to the present, will allow students to make informed assessments of the continuing relevance of the liberal arts as a model for higher education and engaged citizenship.
 What does it mean to say that Connecticut College is a liberal arts college?
 Where does this model come from?
 What is its significance today and what might it look like a century from now?
 By requiring students to engage with disciplines represented by the seven traditional areas of the liberal arts, this Pathway offers students the opportunity to take part in the liberal arts tradition while critically examining it.

-- What is the relationship between the arts and sciences?
+- What is the distinction between professional and other courses?